nlholm/docker-demo-documentation/docker-demo-documentation.md

 Localhost answered with the desired webpage in every port. `curl localhost` also delivered the same page, so the reverse proxy seemed to be working.

-Next, we tested how the load balancer was coming together.
+Next, we verified the load balancer configuration.

 We ran 30 HTTP requests to Nginx: